peterberwind/intro-to-functions.js-v-000/README.md

 }
 ```

 To round a float in JavaScript, you call `.toFixed()` on the number.
-If you're operating on the literal number, remember to wrap it in parentheses, but since we're storing it in a variable `num`, we don't have to worry about that.
-You then pass the a parameter, the number 2, meaning you would like two digits after the decimal:
+If you're operating on the literal number, remember to wrap it in parentheses, but since we're storing it in the variable `num`, we don't have to worry about that.
+You then pass `.toFixed()` a parameter, the number 2, meaning you would like two digits after the decimal:

 ```javascript
 var num = 3.14159;